-1. Purpose.
-This Directive transmits the February 2017 Revision of the Alabama Career Center System Guide to Customer Services.

-2. Discussion.
-These statewide guidelines were developed on behalf of the State WIOA Board per Section 101(d) of the WIOA through a joint staff effort, including staff of the Alabama Department of Commerce, Workforce Development Division (WDD), Alabama Department of Labor, Employment Service Division (ES) and Alabama Career Center System staff within the State of Alabama.
+- 1. Purpose.
+To announce the rescission of the previously released Alabama Career Center System Guide to Customer Services - February 2017 Revision - Directive Number PY2016-08 and all subsequent changes and to transmit the most recent (October 2017) revision of the Alabama Career Center System Guide to Customer Services. - 2.
+Discussion.
+These revised statewide guidelines were developed on behalf of the State WIOA Board per Section 101(d) of the WIOA through a joint staff effort, including staff of the Alabama Department of Commerce, Workforce Development Division (WDD), Alabama Department of Labor, Employment Service Division (ES) and Alabama Career Center System staff within the State of Alabama.
 The policies contained herein are intended to guide Alabama Career Center System staff in developing and properly managing the Customer Service delivery process for the delivery of services by the Alabama Career Center System (statewide) in accordance with the requirements of the Workforce Innovation and Opportunity Act (WIOA), Public Law 113-128.
 The guidelines are intended for use by State of Alabama Career Center System staff to provide the highest quality services to customers.
-These guidelines replace all previous Customer Service Guidelines or other related instructions distributed by Alabama Department of Economic and Community Affairs (ADECA), Governor's Office of Workforce Development (GOWD), and Skills Consortia.
+These guidelines replace all previously issued Customer Service Guidelines or other related instructions distributed by the Alabama Department of Commerce, Alabama Department of Economic and Community Affairs (ADECA) Governor's Office of Workforce Development (GOWD), and Skills Consortia.

 The Alabama Career Center System has been developed in keeping with the WIOA requirement (Section 121(e)) that a One-Stop system of service delivery be made available to customers.
 This system is designed to offer a variety of services to customers through the coordinated efforts of several agencies, whether on-site or through electronic connections.
-Fostering partnerships among partner agencies results in a more cost-efficient and seamless environment for those customers who desire services.
+Fostering partnerships among partner agencies results in a more cost-efficient and seamless environment for those customers, who desire services.